 If you've forgotten your login credentials, you can retrieve your username and password.
 (If needed, as part of the retrieval process, you can reset your password.)

-If you're certain the username and password are correct, the problem might be how you're entering the information.
+If you are certain you're entering the correct username and password, the problem might be how you're entering the information.

 For some customers, the system automatically adds @control.centurylink.com to the end of their username.
 For example, if your username is sallysmith, the system would change it to be email@example.com.
 If you see this happen with your username, do not delete the @control.centurylink.com.
 It's there for a reason and is part of the login process.